stiff/hifsm/README.md

     $ gem install hifsm

-I prefer 1.8-style hashes, and since no advanced Ruby magic used it should work in 1.8, but only tested in 2+.
+Written in Ruby 1.8-style (hashes, lambdas), but few non-essential 1.9 niceties used, tested in 2+.

 __This is in early development, so be careful.__